CelestialScripter/Hybrid-Based-NIDS-using-Machine-Learning/Trained model/Model in Joblib format/README.md

 1. Clone the repository:

-2. Navigate to the project directory:
+2. Navigate to this project directory:

 3. Install the required dependencies: